Fanyi177/simulation_data/README.md

 # simulation_data

-Code used for simulation data that supporting article "Residential VOCs from Building Materials: Exposures, Health Risks, and Ambient Implications"
+Code used for simulation data that supporting article "Residential VOCs from Building Materials: Exposures, Health Risks, and Ambient Implications".
+The code was contributed by Yi Fan